greg-katsios/capstone/resources/dapt_demo/EXERCISES.md

 2. Does a medical-adapted model work on law text?
 3. What happens when domains are too different?
 4. Is it better to have general or specialized model?

-### Deliverable

-3-page report with:
-- Training data description for each domain
-- Prediction examples from each model
-- Cross-domain test results
-- Analysis and conclusions

 ---